Reed pen: History and manufacture

 Reed pens with regular features such as a split nib have been found in Ancient Egyptian sites dating from the 4th century BC.
 Reed pens were used for writing on papyrus, and were the most common writing implement in antiquity.
 In Mesopotamia and Sumer, reed pens were used by pressing the tips into clay tablets to create written records, using cuneiform.

+The Ancient Roman calamus was made of the stem of a reed growing in marshy places, of which the best were obtained from Egypt.
+The stem was first softened, then dried, and cut and split with a knife, as quill pens are made.